sportclimbing/ifsc-calendar/README.md

 - [ ] ~~Fix scraper for older seasons (formatting changes drastically)~~

 ## Requirements
-- PHP 8.4
+- PHP 8.5
 - ext-dom
 - ext-libxml

 ## Legal note
-This is in no way affiliated with, or endorsed by the IFSC.
+This is in no way affiliated with or endorsed by the IFSC.